Enterprise and Community Engagement enables and connects the MIC community with wider society through innovative

 Arts & Culture

-2020 will mark the 15th occurrence of Culture Night at MIC Limerick.
-This event continues to grow in popularity, with venues and public spaces across the island of Ireland opening their doors to host a programme of free entertainment, as part of an all-island celebration of arts, heritage and culture.
+Culture Night continues to grow in popularity, with venues and public spaces across the island of Ireland opening their doors to host a programme of free entertainment, as part of an all-island celebration of arts, heritage and culture.
 The College runs a number of events annually.
 Past events have included:

 - Bróga Nua—Ceardlann Rannta agus Scéalta/Rhymes and Storytelling with Áine Ní Shúilleabháin—an event aimed at children, hosted by Roinn na Gaeilge at MIC and Oifigeach na Gaeilge in partnership with Comhluadar Luimnigh